-I’m not sure I’ve every been in a situation, where I just HAD to use glitter.
-But, they do make biodegradable glitter which is made from cellulose so it breaks down very quickly once you was it off.
+I’m not sure I’ve ever been in a situation where I just HAD to use glitter.
+But, they do make biodegradable glitter which is made from cellulose, so it breaks down very quickly once you wash it off.

-This one donates portions of the sales to Greenpeace International.
+This brand donates portions of its sales to Greenpeace International.

-Microbeads have mostly been ban.
-In large part, it would be pretty difficult to find products with microbeads in them now, but they were a major contributor to microplastics in the ocean.
+Microbeads have mostly been banned.
+It would be pretty difficult to find products with microbeads in them now, but they were a major contributor to microplastics in the ocean.

-I was surprised to learn the first state to ban microbeads was Illinois back in 2014.
-In 2017 a ban passed at the federal level adding the US to a long list of countries that have banned the bead.
-Read More
+I was surprised to learn that the first state to ban microbeads was Illinois back in 2014.
+In 2017, a ban passed at the federal level, adding the US to a long list of countries that have banned the bead.

 Now, this one absolutely shocked me.
-I was attending the Sustainability Forum at the Phoenix Open when Dr. Leyla Acaroglu an industrial designer and sociologist dropped this piece of knowledge that tires are the number one source of microplastic pollution in the ocean.
+I was attending the Sustainability Forum at the Phoenix Open when Dr. Leyla Acaroglu, an industrial designer and sociologist, dropped this piece of knowledge: tires are the number one source of microplastic pollution in the ocean.

-According the the Guardian, “68,000 tonnes of microplastics from tyre tread abrasion are generated in the UK every year, with between 7,000 and 19,000 tonnes entering surface waters.”
+According to The Guardian, “68,000 tonnes of microplastics from tyre tread abrasion are generated in the UK every year, with between 7,000 and 19,000 tonnes entering surface waters.”

 This one is so tough.
 Driving less is the best solution.
-But, even if you’re taking public busses or biking there’s still a problem with tires shedding microplastic pieces.
+But even if you’re taking public buses or biking, there’s still a problem with tires shedding microplastic pieces.

 It’s probably time for the tire to get a makeover… which it has.
-Michelin has just introduced a biodegradeable and 3-D printed tire that would last forever.
+Michelin has just introduced a biodegradable and 3-D printed tire that would last forever.
 Let’s hope this becomes a reality!

-Lastly, microfibers which are shed into the water ways every time we wash our synthetic clothing like polyester, acrylic, and fleece.
+Lastly, microfibers are shed into the waterways every time we wash our synthetic clothing made from polyester, acrylic, and fleece.